calderon/aoc2021/day01/README.md

 Solution
 --------

 I've created a solution that can be reusable for any window size.
 If you run `node index` you will get the solution for part one, and if you run `node index 3` you will get solution for part two.
-My solution can be used for windows sizes between 1 and 9.
+My solution can be used for windows sizes from 1.